 Pending Acquisitions.
 We recently entered into two separate definitive agreements to acquire additional leasehold interests in the Permian Basin for an aggregate purchase price of \$165.0 million, subject to certain adjustments.
 On August 2, 2013, we entered into a purchase and sale agreement in which we agreed to acquire from an unrelated third party certain assets located in northwestern Martin County, Texas, consisting of a 100% working interest (80% net revenue interest) in 4,506 gross and net acres, with 16 gross and net producing vertical wells, an estimated 1,138 MBOE of proved developed reserves (including 167 MBOE attributable to two PDNP wells) as of July 1, 2013 and 457 gross (365 net) BOE per day of production during July 2013.
-We have identified approximately 96 gross and net horizontal drilling locations on this acreage, of which 32 gross and net locations are located in the Wolfcamp B interval, with lateral lengths expected to range from approximately 5,000 feet to 8,000 feet.
+We have identified approximately 32 gross and net horizontal drilling locations in the Wolfcamp B interval on this acreage, with lateral lengths expected to range from approximately 5,000 feet to 8,000 feet.
 In addition, on August 1, 2013, we entered into a purchase and sale agreement in which we agreed to acquire from an unrelated third party certain assets located in southwestern Dawson County, Texas, consisting of a 70% working interest (54% net revenue interest) in 9,390 gross (6,647 net) acres, with 28 gross (18 net) producing vertical wells, an estimated 838 MBOE of proved developed reserves (including 77 MBOE attributable to one PDNP well) as of June 1, 2013 and 777 gross (417 net) BOE per day of production during June 2013.
-We have identified approximately 156 gross (109 net) potential horizontal drilling locations on this acreage, of which 53 gross (37 net) locations are located in the Wolfcamp B interval, with lateral lengths ranging from approximately 5,000 feet to 9,500 feet.
+We have identified approximately 53 gross (37 net) potential horizontal drilling locations in the Wolfcamp B interval on this acreage, with lateral lengths ranging from approximately 5,000 feet to 9,500 feet.
 Estimated proved reserves for both acquisitions relate solely to existing vertical wells, are based on management's internal assessment of information provided to us in the course of our due diligence, and have not been verified by us or any independent petroleum engineers.
 Both acquisitions remain subject to completion of due diligence and satisfaction of other closing conditions and may not be completed.
 We will be the operator of all of the acreage to be acquired in these acquisitions.
 We expect to close these acquisitions by the end of September 2013.
 We intend to fund the purchase price for these acquisitions from cash on hand and the net proceeds from this offering.
 See "Use of Proceeds" included elsewhere in this prospectus.